Doua-Zemouli/Doua-Zemouli/README.md

 -Mathematician turned Data Analyst\Scientist.
 Here is a summary of my journey:
 *Started as a Mathematician
 *Bsc and Master in Mathematics (valedictorian) as well as PhD in Stocastic differential equations (Probability, statistics and Analysis)
-*Became a Math teacher for over 4 years and got incredibly sick of hearing students say "In real life, what is math used for anyway?"
+*Became a Math teacher for a couple of years and got incredibly sick of hearing students say "In real life, what is math used for anyway?"
 *Transitioned into Data Analytics\Science to show how a strong mathematical backround can help you solve problems, understand or optimise model performance, and interpret complex data that answer relevant questions.

 -Tech Stack: Python, Pandas, Numpy, Jupyter, BeautifulSoup, MySQL, Excel, Tableau, Power BI, Matlab, Latex.